-1.2 This booklet contains information about procedures and practices in the Department of Chemistry which, in general, will be binding until the completion of your degree program.
+1.2 This booklet contains information about procedures and practices in the Department of Chemistry which, in general, will be binding until the completion of a student's degree program.

 It is intended to supplement other Purdue University bulletins regarding graduate work such as the Graduate School Bulletin.